 What is Intent and How Can Intent Be Shown?

-The legal definition is more complex and pointless, but intent is what someone means to do.
+The legal definition is more complex and pointless, but intent is simply what someone means to do.
+If it is someone's desire to cause a result, and they then do cause that result, that is an intentional mindset.
 Sometimes it is easy to know what a person’s intent was if a video surfaces of someone dousing a building with gasoline and then lighting a match.
 Another way intent can be revealed is the statements someone makes, either to police or someone else.
 Most evidence in criminal trials will generally consist of testimony.

 So, if the state can show that you started a fire or caused an explosion, and intended to cause damage to a building or to open land, that charge will be a second degree felony.
 This could be the case even if the fire burns out after ignition and doesn’t cause much damage.
 If you intentionally start a fire and a building is damaged or destroyed, but you did not intend the damage, that will be a state jail felony.
 Because all felonies in Texas must be indicted, it all comes down to how your case is indicted, and what the state can prove beyond a reasonable doubt.